333GUSSS/cse15l-lab-reports/lab-report-1-week-2.md

 scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/

-4. The terminal will ask for a password, input the came password you put when you log in to the server.
+4. The terminal will ask for a password, input the same password you put when you log in to the server.

 5. Once you finish step 4 you will need to log into the server using ssh, if you forgot how to log in return to the step titled "Remotely Connecting".